Asaye/react-native-system-applications/docs/files.md

 #### upload(String dest):

-<p style = "text-align: justify">is used to upload a file picked from the device on to a webservice destination specified by <code>dest</code> parameter.
+<p style = "text-align: justify">is used to upload a file picked from the device on to a webservice specified by <code>dest</code> parameter.
 Note that, for API level 24 and above, in order to successfully upload the desired file, the correct configuration should be made to grant access to the desired file location as described above. </p>

 ##### Sample code snippet